SMSC and Personal and Social Health Education (PSHCE)

 - Learning Superpowers

 SMSC Statement of Intent

-The intent of our PSHE curriculum is to deliver a curriculum which is accessible to all and that will maximise the outcomes for every child so that they know more, remember more and understand more.
-Personal, social, health and economic (PSHE) education enables our children to become healthy, independent and responsible members of a society.
+Our aims are to deliver a curriculum which is accessible to all and that will maximise the outcomes for every child so that they know more, remember more and understand more.
+Our personal, social, health and economic education enables our children to become healthy, independent and responsible members of a society.
 It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.

 At Willow Primary School, we use the You, Me, PSHE scheme to teach PSHCE which is a comprehensive scheme of work in line with the National Curriculum.

 The scheme of work includes:

 - Healthy Eating

 - British Values

 Click the link below to view our Whole School Curriculum Map which includes the following strands:

 - Drug, Alcohol and Tobacco Education